SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 		:param seconds: a number, which can have a fraction, as maximum observation time in seconds.
-Omit it or use the constant FOREVER to tell the observation to run for an infinite time (or until stopped by a call of ``stopObserve()``).
+Omit it or use the constant FOREVER to tell the observation to run for an infinite time (or until stopped by ``stopObserve()``).

-		:param background: a flag indicating whether observation is run in the background. when set to *True*, the observation will be run in the background and processing of your script is continued immediately.
+		:param background: a flag indicating whether observation is run in the background. when set to *True*, the observation will be run in a subthread and processing of your script is continued immediately.
 			Otherwise the script is paused until the completion of the observation.